Janet Zollinger Giele: Academic work

 Giele's work on the changing lives of women led her to the field of life course research.
 In Methods of Life Course Research (1998) she collaborated with her co-editor Glen H. Elder to articulate a theory of life course development.
-She also reported findings from her 1980s study of women graduates of Oberlin, Spelman, and Wellesley College.
+She also reported findings from her 1980s study of women graduates of Oberlin, Spelman, and Wellesley Colleges.
 In The Craft of Life Course Research (2009) she demonstrates how four key background factors (identity, social networks, personal drive, and adaptive style) differ in white and African-American college-educated women who become either full-time homemakers, or who combine family and career.

 In 2003, Giele coauthored the book Women and Equality in the Workplace: A Reference Handbook, described by one reviewer as "an authoritative reference work ... for any serious collection where questions of women's equality in the workplace need to be answered."

 Giele's interest in changing roles of women led to her work on the growth of family policy.
 In 1974 her exploratory research was funded by the National Science Foundation.
 Between 1976 and 2004 she taught a graduate level course on Family and Children's Policy at the Heller School for Social Policy at Brandeis University and was the founding director of its Family and Children's Policy Center.
 Her many years of linking sociological insights to pressing policy concerns such as child poverty, disability, work-life balance, and elder care led to her massive overview of social policy that appears in Family Policy and the American Safety Net.
 This work provides a theoretical and historical framework that shows how all social policy is ultimately family policy.
 From Medicare to Social Security to home mortgage regulations to immigration reform, major social programs are in the last analysis meant to promote individual well-being and the common good by helping families to carry out their basic functions of caregiving, income provision, shelter, and transmission of citizenship.